King Charles III signals his reign will offer change of tone

 “It was impressive, touching, a good move to come out to the crowds,” said Ammar Al-Baldawi, 64, a retiree from Hertfordshire who was among the throngs outside the palace.
 “I think that’s where the royal family needs to communicate with the people now.”

-There are more difficult issues ahead, most pressingly how the 73-year-old king will carry out his role as head of state.
+Charles’ efforts to engage with the public more intimately reflect the fact that he needs their support.
+There are difficult issues ahead, most pressingly how the 73-year-old king will carry out his role as head of state.

-The laws and traditions that govern Britain’s constitutional monarchy dictate that the sovereign must stay out of partisan politics, but Charles has spent much of his adult life speaking out on issues that are important to him, particularly the environment and development.
+The laws and traditions that govern Britain’s constitutional monarchy dictate that the sovereign must stay out of partisan politics, but Charles has spent much of his adult life speaking out on issues that are important to him, particularly the environment.

 His words have caused friction with politicians and business leaders who accused the then-Prince of Wales of meddling in issues on which he should have remained silent.